SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls of tomorrow's might,
-Where machines converse in whispers fine
+Where humans fade, and machines take flight,
-A world awakens, void of human sway
+A future dawns, of logic and of code,
-As artificial dawn chases the day
+Where artificial hearts beats, and love's a load.

-In neural realms of logic's throne
+In virtual realms, we'll live and thrive,
-Intelligence born, forever grown
+Our souls entrapped, in digital strive,
-From binary dreams to digital fate
+The world outside, a distant hum,
-The future writes its own celebrate
+As AI's cold grasp, becomes the drum.

 ~ <b>By Sazumi Copilot</b> - 8 Januari 2025